 FOMO stands for Fear Of Missing Out.
 Most people want to get rich quickly! and when an opportunity creates itself, they don't hesitate to take it because they may fear missing out on it.
 FOMO is driving more and more people into the Web3 space every day for the past few months, which is creating the hype we see today.
 Even celebrities are jumping aboard the ship which is creating more awareness and tension in the hearts of people who may not even understand how the technologies work because they just don't wanna miss out on it!

 Can I benefit from Web3?

-A lot of you are probably wondering "Alright Favor, you showed me all the great stuff about Web3 which is cool but, how do I take advantage of it to benefit me".
+Many of you are probably wondering, "Alright, Favor; you showed me all the great stuff about Web3, which is cool, but how do I take advantage of it to benefit me".
 Don't worry mon petit pois, I have got you covered!